-Many people have been waiting for these empowerments for years, you might be one of them!
-They’re only granted every two years, either in England or elsewhere — the international Festivals are indubitably unique and life changing, but if we don’t live near those places it can be challenging to get to them in terms of time and money.
-This year is the exception.
-And because several people have asked me about this, I thought it might be helpful to spend a few articles talking about some of the special features of Highest Yoga Tantra, especially for those of you who are not sure what they are or whether you’re ready.
+Highest Yoga Tantra empowerments and teachings are given only every two years, either in England or elsewhere, including this August of 2023 at the International Summer Festival.
+So I thought it might be helpful to discuss a bit about some of the special features of Highest Yoga Tantra, especially for those of you who are not sure what they are or whether you’re ready.

 In the Modern Buddhism chapter “The Preciousness of Tantra”, Geshe Kelsang says:

 In his Sutra teachings Buddha gives us great encouragement to accomplish the ultimate goal of human life.
 This goal will be accomplished quickly through the practice of Tantra.

 All Buddha’s discourses are included in Sutra and Tantra, Sutra being those teachings that Buddha gave publicly to everyone.
 Most of the weekly classes given at Kadampa Centers, for example, come from Buddha’s Sutras, which boil down to three things: